Rojetto/GroupActivities/README.md

 ## Overview ##
-GroupActivities is a script for Just Cause 2 Multiplayer servers that group functionalities.
+GroupActivities is a script for Just Cause 2 Multiplayer servers that add group functionalities.
 The difference to existing plugins is the nature of groups.
 They are not permanent like factions, but temporary, easy to create and delete for everyone.
 That's why they're often only called "Activities" in the script.
 GroupActivities is completely GUI-controlled.
 Everything starts with opening the activity browser (standard: F7).
 From there, everyone can create his own activity or join an existing one.